braek/braek.github.io/_posts/2017-12-05-lego-power-functions-trains-raspberry-pi.md

 ## Final words

-In the future I will explore some more 3rd party solutions to control LEGO® trains (with more possibilities), but this was nonetheless a fun **DIY project!**
+In the future I will explore some more 3rd party solutions to control LEGO® trains (with more possibilities), but this was nonetheless a fun **DIY** project! :-)

 This YouTube video demonstrates the **LEGO® IR Blaster** in action.